vmware-private-ai/vm-packer-for-ray/README.md

 2. The machine should have ssh-keygen installed.
 3. The machine should have access to your vCenter Server of the vSphere environment.
 4. The machine should have the Internet access.
+5. You should not use the root user in the machine, that could bring permission issues.

 ## Build a Frozen VM